Paul has worked from home for over six years. Although he enjoys managing his own work affairs, he is also well aware of the downsides.

-I have worked from home for over eight years and, although I enjoy it and find there are many advantages, I am also very much aware of all the disadvantages.
+I have worked from home for over ten years and, although I enjoy it and find there are many advantages, I am also very much aware of all the disadvantages.

 9 Downsides of Working From Home